- Complete application for admission

 - If selected for the verification, you will be notified of required documentation.
 Submit documents in timely manner in order to complete your financial aid.

-- If your financial situation has changed, complete the Special Condition Application on the Financial Aid website and submit with documentation.
+- If your financial situation has changed, complete the Special Condition Application (PDF) on the Financial Aid website and submit with documentation.

 Applying for Veteran’s Education Benefits